Byron Bay: Transport

-A bus station in Jonson Street is served by Greyhound Australia, NSW TrainLink and Premier Motor Services coach services from Sydney and Brisbane.
+A bus interchange is located west of the old railway station along Butler Street and is served by Greyhound Australia, NSW TrainLink and Premier Motor Services coach services from Sydney and Brisbane.

+Air travel is served by Ballina Byron Gateway Airport, which is located 35 km south of Byron Bay.
+The airport provides daily direct domestic flights to Sydney, Melbourne and Newcastle.
+The nearest international airport to Byron Bay is Brisbane Airport, which is located 173 km south of the town centre.

 The privately run Byron Bay Train operates a shuttle service on a rehabilitated 3 km section of the disused Murwillimbah line between Byron Bay station in the Byron township and North Beach station, adjacent to the Elements of Byron resort.
 The service opened in December 2017, and uses an ex-NSWGR railmotor, converted to run exclusively on solar power using panels on top of the train and at the stations.

 Until 2004, Byron Bay railway station was a stop on the Casino to Murwillumbah railway line.
 It was served by trains from Sydney and, for various periods, also by services originating at Casino that connected with expresses running between Sydney and South Brisbane.

 An earlier local train service, known as the Byron Bay Tram conveyed passengers from about 1928 until about 1954 between the railway station and the "new jetty" where connections were made with passenger carrying ships of the North Coast Steam Navigation Company.
 Motive power was a Simplex petrol locomotive, locally known as the "Green Frog", and the passenger vehicles comprised former Newcastle B2 class steam tram trailer 74B and former Sydney C class electric tram C37.
 After the trams stopped running both the cars went to a heritage tramway in Parramatta Park where 74B was destroyed by fire.
 The Simplex was built in Bedford England and went into service in 1923 shunting freight to and from the "old" jetty adjacent to the township and then to "new" jetty to the north when it was completed in 1928.
 Later it hauled whales from the jetty to the rendering down works, livestock to the meat works, mineral sands and meat wagons to the station for onward movement and regularly shunted Norco and other railway sidings and between these duties ran the passenger tramway until the coastal passenger shipping service stopped.
 The Simplex locomotive was retired in 1984 when the meat works closed and is now stored in a shed near the Kendall Street level crossing under the care of volunteers and the Byron Bay Council.